-80 European Court of Human Rights, Ataykaya v.
+78 European Court of Human Rights, Ataykaya v.
 Turkey, Judgment, 22 July 2014, paras.
 56, 57.

-81 OHCHR, Human Rights and Law Enforcement, A Manual on Human Rights Training for Law Enforcement Officials, 2017, Chap.
+79 OHCHR, Human Rights and Law Enforcement, A Manual on Human Rights Training for Law Enforcement Officials, 2017, Chap.
 5.

-82 Taser® is a market-leading brand of conducted electrical weapon and sometimes the word 'taser' is sometimes used generically to describe this type of weapon.
+80 TASER[®] is a market-leading brand of conducted electrical weapon and the word 'taser' is sometimes used generically to describe this type of weapon.

-83 Taser® affirms that only 1,200 volts enter the victim's body.
+81 It has been claimed by one manufacturer that only 1,200 volts enter the victim's body.
 US Court of Appeals (Ninth Circuit), Bryan v.
 McPherson, Opinion (Case No. 08-55622), 28 December 2009, para.
 2 and note 4.

-8.4.2 Conducted electrical weapons allow law enforcement officials to stop and arrest individuals posing an impending threat of harm84 at a distance, without the need to use firearms.
-Conducted electrical weapons also offer an alternative to other less-lethal weapons that might prove more dangerous, in the prevailing circumstances, either to the law enforcement official or the individual being targeted.
+or to themselves),82 with a low level of risk.
+Conducted electrical weapons offer an alternative to other less-lethal weapons that might prove more dangerous, in the circumstances, either to the law enforcement official or the individual being targeted.
+The use of red-dotting or arcing of a conducted electrical weapon may achieve a legitimate law enforcement objective without the need to discharge the weapon.

-- 8.4.3 To avoid a prolonged charge being applied to a suspect, every conducted electrical weapon should have an automatic cut-off of the electrical charge after no more than five seconds.
-This feature is not incorporated into every weapon.
-The risk of inflicting pain or suffering that may rise to the level of torture or other forms of cruel, inhuman, or degrading treatment or punishment in drive-stun mode, where the weapon directly applies electricity to an individual, is especially severe.85 - 8.4.4 The risks from a conducted electrical weapon discharge are involve primary injury from the electrical charge or the barbs imbedded in the skin.
-86 The elderly may be more prone to musculo-skeletal injury from the muscle contractions produced by the weapon.
-87 There is also a significant risk of secondary injury, particularly as a result of falling to the ground from height or onto a hard surface, since subjects who have received the electrical charge will typically be physically incapable of breaking their fall using their hands. - 8.4.5 The risk of significant injury is heightened in certain conditions, including where the individuals who have been electrically shocked have heart disease, have taken certain prescription or recreational drugs, or are more susceptible for other reasons to adverse cardiac effects.
-Children and slender adults may be at greater risk of internal injury from tissue-penetrating barbs as their body-wall thickness is generally less.88 Taser discharge may trigger seizures in those affected by epilepsy, irrespective of barb location.89 The risk of severe secondary injuries is exacerbated when the suspect is on an elevated surface
+8.4.3 To avoid a prolonged charge being applied to a suspect, every conducted electrical weapon should have an automatic cut-off of the electrical charge.
+This is often set at no more than five seconds.
+An automatic cut-off feature is not incorporated into every weapon.
+The risk of inflicting pain or suffering that may rise to the level of torture or other forms of cruel, inhuman, or degrading treatment or punishment is especially severe when the weapon is used in 'drive-stun' mode, where the weapon directly applies electricity to an individual.83

+- 8.4.4 The risks from a conducted electrical weapon discharge involve primary injury from the electrical charge or the barbs imbedded in the skin.84 The elderly may be more prone to musculo-skeletal injury from the muscle contractions produced by the weapon.85 Conducted electrical weapon should not be used against persons in elevated positions owing to the risk of secondary injury.
+This is particularly as a result of falling to the ground from height or onto a hard surface, since subjects who have received the electrical charge will typically be physically incapable of breaking their fall using their hands. - 8.4.5 The risk of significant injury is heightened in certain conditions, including where the individuals who have been electrically shocked have heart disease, have taken certain prescription or recreational drugs, or are more susceptible for other reasons to adverse cardiac effects.
+Children and slender adults may be at greater risk of internal injury from tissue-penetrating barbs as their body-wall thickness is generally less.86 Discharge of a conducted electrical weapon may trigger seizures in those affected by epilepsy, irrespective of barb location.87 The risk of severe secondary injuries is exacerbated when the suspect is on an elevated surface or position, such as a roof, a ladder, or a wall.88

-84 US Court of Appeals (Fourth Circuit), Armstrong v.
+82 US Court of Appeals (Fourth Circuit), Armstrong v.
 Village of Pinehurst, Judgment, 11 January 2016, pp. 19, 21.

-85 Independent Police Complaints Commission (IPCC), IPCC Review of Taser Complaints and Incidents: 2004-2013, United Kingdom, 2014, p.
+83 Independent Police Complaints Commission (IPCC), IPCC Review of Taser Complaints and Incidents: 2004-2013, United Kingdom, 2014, p.
 12.

-86 J. Payne-James and B. Sheridan, 'Taser: Clinical Effects and Management of those subjected to Taser Discharge', Faculty of Forensic and Legal Medicine, United Kingdom, 2017, at: https://bit.ly/2EXzCmV.
-87 DOMILL
+84 J. Payne-James and B. Sheridan, 'Taser: Clinical Effects and Management of those subjected to Taser Discharge', Faculty of Forensic and Legal Medicine, United Kingdom, 2017, at: https://bit.ly/2EXzCmV.